RituPande/ritupande.github.io/_posts/2025-07-20-Character-Theory.md

 if we do not know irreducible represenatations of a group and wish to find them, we can do so by following stepes:

 1. Recall basic facts about like its order and congugacy classes and whether or not it is an abelian group.
-2. Fine 1-D represenatation of the group like trivial and sign representations.
+2. Fine 1-D represenatation of the group. ( refer Appendix for details)
 3. Use the sum of dimension squares formula ( eq 3) to find dimensions of other irreducible represenattions.
 4. Use orthoganality to find characters for those irreducible representations, with the first character always being equal to the dimensions of the representation

+4. # Appendix
+5. # References